AigulDj/WebScrapingRealEstate/README.md

 - Run main.py

 To upload data to google sheets you need to create your own:
 - Google spreadsheet.
-Fill in the head row (id	Image	Title	Date	Location	Bedroom	Description	Price	Currency)
+Fill in the head row (Image	Title	Date	Location	Bedroom	Description	Price	Currency)
 - SPREADSHEET_ID
 - SERVICE_ACCOUNT_FILE (file that contains the private key etc ) Use [Develop on Google Workspace](https://developers.google.com/workspace/guides/get-started) overview or other sources to get all the above credentials